Sajid2001/real-time-app/README.md

 Render shuts down the server whenever the page is not being used by anyone.
 It takes a bit of time for the server to reboot.
 The server is also based in Ohio and is on a free plan, so connectivity may not be optimal and the CPU is a bit limited at the moment.

+### Why is the site a bit laggy when the search completes?

+React Chart JS appears to be the cause of this lag.
+If anyone knows how to optimize the library, we would love to know how.

 ## Future Ideas

 We plan to integrate OpenAI for feedback on current events and weather patterns.
 We also plan to allow for user registration and a search history feature to allow for a more seamless user experience.